 Academic Common Market

-Study in a specialized field at an out-of-state college.
-Pay in-state tuition rates.
+Study in a specialized field at an out-of-state college and pay in-state tuition rates.

-Search from more than 1,900 undergraduate and graduate degree programs in 15 states.
+2. Is the out-of-state degree eligible for residents of your home state?
+Search from more than 2,200 undergraduate and graduate degree programs in 15 states.

-The ACM program inventory includes programs that have already been approved for the Academic Common Market for your state.
+Our search tool allows you to search for degree programs that are approved for the Academic Common Market for residents in your state.